Rudd-O/qubes-network-server/README.md

 ```

 This lets you fetch the RPM file to the dom0, and save it as `qns.rpm`,
-which you can then feed to the `rpm -ivh` command.
+which you can then feed as an argument to the `rpm -ivh` command.

 ### Upgrading to new / bug-fixing releases